-In the Spring, the Gauley can run at water levels that are much higher than during fall releases.
-When this happens, we typically run Gauley River rafting trips on the Middle and Lower sections of the river.
-You might catch rapids near standard fall release, or you might even be lucky enough to run the Lower Gauley at levels three to five times higher than normal fall flows—that's the cream of the crop, the baddest whitewater trip we can offer.
+In the spring, the Gauley’s water levels can be much higher than during the fall releases.
+If this is the case, we will typically raft the middle and lower sections of the river.
+This might mean rafting at near standard fall release levels, or you might be able to run the Lower Gauley at levels three to five times higher than normal fall flows.

-Summertime levels typically change the appearance of the Gauley River drastically.
-There’s much less water, which makes makes the river narrower and the drops steeper.
-Exciting!
-You'll run the same rapids that have made the Gauley River famous, but in six or four-person rafts or inflatable one-person duckies.
-This trip is a challenge and may take you out of your river rafting comfort zone, but it promises to give you an exciting close-up view of some booming whitewater.
+In the summer, the water changes the appearance of the Gauley River drastically.
+There’s much less water, which makes the river narrower and the drops steeper.
+We’ll still ride the same rapids but in smaller four or six-person rafts or inflatable one-person duckies.

 The Gauley is characterized by multiple heavy rapids, requiring tight, technical maneuvering.
-In total, it is 24-26 miles long, but is often split into two main sections—the Upper and Lower Gauley.
+It is 24 miles long, but is often split into two main sections—the Upper and Lower Gauley.

 Boat size on this trip is based on the water level.
-You could be in anything from a single-person duckie (inflatable kayak), a guided 12-foot R4 or 14-foot R6 boat, or a full-sized 16 foot boat.
-All boats, besides duckies will have a guide.
-When this is a duckie trip, guides go along in kayaks or duckies to assist.
+You could be in anything from a single-person duckie (inflatable kayak), a guided 12-foot R4 (holds up to 4 paddlers), a guided 14-foot R6 boat (holds up to 6 paddlers), or a guided full-sized 16 foot boat (holds up to 8 paddlers).
+When this is a duckie trip, guides will be in kayaks or duckies to direct and assist.

-We provide transportation from our resort to the river and back again, all rafting equipment (helmet, life jacket, paddle and boat) and the best riverside lunch in the world of rafting.
+We provide transportation from our resort to the river and back again, all rafting equipment (helmet, life jacket, paddle and boat) and a deli riverside lunch.
 Be assured you will not go hungry!

 Bring any medication you need throughout the day, plus sunscreen, sunglasses and a change of clothes to keep at the resort upon your return.
 Guides carry small waterproof bags to stow necessary medications.
-Depending on the time of year and the weather, you may also want a synthetic layer.
-If necessary, wetsuits and splash jackets are available for rent.
-Call us to book those, too.
+The average water temperature on the Gauley River is 50 degrees.
+You may want to bring a synthetic layer, depending on the time of the year and the weather.
+Wetsuits and splash jackets are available for rent, as long as booked in advance.